-- Third annual meeting of Baltic Gender was held in Tallinn, Estonia, at the end of May 2018.
-The focus of the meeting was on the implementation and sustainability of Gender Equality Plans in the eight scientific institutions.
+Third annual meeting of Baltic Gender will be held in Klaipeda, Lithuania, on the 14th and 15th of May 2019.
+The focus of the meeting will be on the implementation and sustainability of Gender Equality Plans in the eight scientific institutions.

 Marine Science and Technology is traditionally a male-dominated field, with a significant lack of women in leadership positions.
 Therefore, there is an urgent need for change.
 Baltic Gender responds to the need of harvesting the whole capacity of men and women alike at all levels of research and in the technology teams to tackle the various challenges lying ahead in the marine environment.